ttt-fifo/conftl/README.md

 ## Examples

-Take a look at the [examples](https://github.com/ttt-fifo/conftl/tree/master/examples) directory.
+Take a look at the [examples folder](https://github.com/ttt-fifo/conftl/tree/master/examples) from the project repository.

 ## Known Limitations